Corporate Governance Policy

 Designation of a director who oversees the overall dialogues with shareholders and measures for positive collaboration among internal departments to support dialogues

-The Director in charge of investor relations oversees dialogues with investors and shareholders, while taking charge of the Group IR/PR Department, the department in charge of investor relations, in an effort to promote departmental collaboration on a daily basis.
+The Director in charge of investor relations oversees dialogues with investors and shareholders, while taking charge of the Group Finance Department, the department in charge of investor relations, in an effort to promote departmental collaboration on a daily basis.

 Means of dialogues other than individual meetings